Certified Translation Services for People – Wedding, Property, CVs, Education…

 The General Data Protection Regulation provides a strict framework for the processing of personal data, coming into force on 25 May 2018.

 We welcome anything which improves the confidentiality of client’s personal data, and more detail can be found on our GDPR page.

-Our personal certified translation services have been helping families with certified translation, sworn and notarized translation services and statutory declaration /affidavit services for life documents for 26 years.
+Our personal certified translation services have been helping families with certified translation, sworn and notarized translation services and statutory declaration /affidavit services for life documents for over 30 years.